Craft Breweries in Baltimore

 Guinness Open Gate Brewery

 Skip the brand’s ubiquitous Irish stout and in favor of one of the experimental beers brewed on-site in Maryland—the first Guinness brewery opened in the U.S. in more than 60 years.
+Be sure to check out one of the new beers from the Allyship Through Collaboration Series.
+Guinness partnered with Black Marylanders to create their own beer and all proceeds benefit Jobs Opportunities Task Force, a local nonprofit that works to eliminate barriers for low-wage workers.

 Crack open a Loose Cannon from Baltimore’s largest craft brewery, and you’ll feel like you’re the new mate on board.
 This triple-hopped IPA is both a fragrant and potent flavor of Baltimore.